jungeun202/jungeun202/README.md

 # Hi 👋 I am Jung.

-I am an upcoming junior pursuing a Bachelor of Science in Data Science and Applied Statistics at Purdue University, with an anticipated graudation in May 2025.
+I am an upcoming senior pursuing a Bachelor of Science in Data Science and Applied Statistics at Purdue University, with an anticipated graudation in May 2025.

 ## About Me